Updated Feb. 22:

-For the third time, the COVID-19 vaccine rollout plan has changed for North Carolina residents.
+For the third time, the COVID-19 vaccine rollout plan changed for North Carolina residents in mid-January.

 On Jan.
 14, NC Department of Health and Human Services Secretary Mandy Cohen announced people 65 and older are now eligible to receive a COVID-19 vaccine in the current phase (earlier referred to as Phase 1b).
 The change came after new federal vaccine guidance, WRAL has more background.

 The phases are more streamlined, though removing college students and children 16 and older from the plan WUNC reports.